-The Roybal Resource and Coordinating Center to Accelerate Translational Aging Research provides strategic leadership and coordination to the Edward R. Roybal Centers for Translational Research on Aging.
+The Northwell Roybal Coordinating Center provides strategic leadership and coordination to the Edward R. Roybal Centers for Translational Research on Aging.
 This Coordinating Center and all the individual Roybal Research Centers are partly or wholly funded by the National Institute on Aging.

-The Coordinating Center's primary focus is to develop support for care providers who work with individuals with Alzheimer's disease and related dementias (ADRD) and intervention research for behavioral and social sciences of aging.
+The Center's primary focus is to develop support for (1) care providers working with individuals suffering from Alzheimer's disease and related dementias (ADRD) and (2) intervention research for behavioral and social sciences of aging.
 Correspondingly, the Roybal Research Centers are conducting pilot studies in order to produce potent and implementable, principle-driven behavioral interventions that improve the health, well-being, and/or capacity of individuals as they age — critical research as institutions progressively adapt to an aging society.

 Edward R. Roybal's Legacy